zommuter/getting-things-not-so-done/README.md

 * Religion?
 Information = e.g. unexplained, probably improbable event.
 Despair.
 Hope. _Lots_.

 Somehow everything boils down to some input information (be it a simple sensory feedback such as feeling cold, or a convoluted network of learned behaviour such as knowing that social behaviour is (or at least, _should_) be more rewarding than _asocial_ behaviour), implied consequences and our decisions on how to interact (assuming free will, but I defy fatalism despite my cynicism).

+---

+I'm getting tired, and since Firefox' spell-checker won't understand the difference between "I think" and "I thing" (I almost committed that) anything added now might end up being gibberish, it's time to call it a day.
+If you, esteemed reader, actually went through the hassle of reading so far, well, thank you for the attention, please feel free to open an issue for any feedback.
+Meat-world will now spend some time with me, so see you next year :fireworks: